britus/DRFXBuilder/README.md

 ### Overview

-The project contains the user interface to create VFX bundle files for Blackmagics Davinci Resolve.
+The project contains the user interface to create VFX bundle files for Blackmagics Davinci Resolve or Fusion.

 ### Dependencies